 The Company holds 50% interest in a jointly controlled entity, Deutsche Lithium GmbH, which operates the Zinnwald Project located in southern Saxony, Germany, adjacent to the border of the Czech Republic and within 5 kilometres of the towns of Altenberg and Freiberg.
-The Company acquired its interest in February of 2017 for a cash consideration of \in 5 million (approximately \$7,100,000) and an undertaking to contribute up to \in 5 million toward the costs of completion of a feasibility study, which is anticipated to take approximately 18 - 24 months.
-The Company has an option to acquire the remaining 50% of the jointly controlled entity, alone or together with any reasonably acceptable third party within a 24 month period for \in 30 million.
-In the event that the Company does not exercise this right within the above stated timeframe, then SolarWorld has the right but not the obligation to purchase the Company's 50% interest for \in 1.
+The Company acquired its interest in February 2017 for a cash consideration of €5 million (approximately \$7,100,000) and an undertaking to contribute up to €5 million toward the costs of completion of a feasibility study, which is anticipated to be completed during the second quarter of 2019.
+The Company has an option to acquire the remaining 50% of the jointly controlled entity, alone or together with any reasonably acceptable third party within a 24 month period for €30 million.
+In the event that the Company does not exercise this right within the above stated timeframe, then SolarWorld has the right but not the obligation to purchase the Company's 50% interest for €1.